So, what is this all about?

 THIS WAS ALL REALLY JUST SORT OF AN ACCIDENT...

-Nine years ago, I stumbled into a Norwegian aurora chaser, who wasn't trying to guide tours, or inspire anyone to the best thing they've ever done in their life, but it happened.
-And after several visits, countless nights aurora chasing, and a few weeks or months with one of the best aurora chasers in the world, Kjetil Skogli in Tromsø, Norway - all I wanted was to one day follow in his footsteps.
+In 2007, I stumbled into a Norwegian aurora chaser, who wasn't trying to guide tours, or inspire anyone to the best thing they've ever done in their life, but it was so.
+And after several visits, countless nights aurora chasing, and a few weeks or months with one of the most amazing aurora chasers in the world, Kjetil Skogli in Tromsø, Norway - I decided at 3am in the front seat driving back to town from the countryside, watching the aurora through the windscreen of his car with everyone else sleeping in the back, that all I wanted was to one day follow in his footsteps.
+This is the still surreal unfolding of that.

 BUT, BEFORE ALL THAT